The Center for Interfaith Relations is delighted to announce

 The Center for Interfaith Relations is proud to sponsor the Thomas Merton Prize in Poetry of the Sacred, inspired by the legacy of Thomas Merton – monk, poet, hermit, activist, artist and interfaith pioneer – whose life continues to inspire millions.

 The 2018 Poetry of the Sacred Contest is now closed.
-This year’s final judge, Rebecca Gayle Howell, will select three honorable mentions to receive $100.00, and one winning poem to be awarded the $500.00 Merton Prize in Poetry of the Sacred.
-The winning poem will be published in an upcoming issue of Parabola Magazine, an internationally recognized magazine devoted to the sacred.
+This year’s final judge, Rebecca Gayle Howell, selected three honorable mentions to receive $100.00, and one winning poem to be awarded the $500.00 Merton Prize in Poetry of the Sacred.
+The winning poems were published in the Winter 2018 issue of Parabola Magazine, an internationally recognized magazine devoted to the sacred.

-We invite you to contemplate this line from Thomas Merton’s “Gandhi and the One-Eyed Giant” as you compose your submission:
+Submitters were invited to contemplate this line from Thomas Merton’s “Gandhi and the One-Eyed Giant” as the submission was composed:

 “It is true that neither the ancient nor the modern sciences are complete in themselves.
 They do not stand alone.
 They call for one another.
 Wisdom without science is unable to penetrate the full sapiential meaning of the created and the material cosmos.
 Science without wisdom leaves man enslaved to a world of unrelated objects in which there is no way of discovering (or creating) order and deep significance in man’s own pointless existence.”